practicajs/practica/docusaurus/docs/contribution/contribution-short-guide.md

 **- The code generator - Code and CLI to get the user preferences and copy the right code to her computer**

 Here you will find CLI, UI, and logic to generate the right code.
 We use a templating library to go through the code-template files and filter out parts/files based on the user preferences.
 For example, should she ask NOT to get a github action file - The generator will remove this file from the output

+How to work with it?

+1. If all you need is to alter the logic, you may just code in the ~/code-generator/generation-logic folder and run the tests
+2. If you wish to include the CLI UI, then you'll need to terminals:

+- Open one terminal to to compile the code:

+`
+npm run start:cli
+`

+- Open second terminal to run the CLI UI:

+`
+npm run start:cli
+`

 **- The code templates - The output of our program: An example Microservice and libraries**